 In 2017 Mr. Squeo conducted a new production of La Cenerentola (Rossini) at Theater Basel, and Il barbiere di Siviglia, with staging by Brigitte Fassbaender, at the Bregenz Festival in 2018.
 His collaboration with the Musikkollegium Winterthur began in 2016 with Tschaikovsky’s Sleeping Beauty, and continued in 2019 with a new production of Swan Lake along with several symphony concerts.
 In the same year he debuted Lucrezia Borgia at the Tschaikovsky Concert Hall in Moscow with the Moscow Philharmonic Orchestra as well as assumed the musical direction for the new Rigoletto production at the Bregenz Festival; a production he will again conduct in 2021.

-Among some of his planned guest engagements are I Puritani at Oper Zürich and Nino Rota’s Il cappello di Paglia di Firenze at the Oper Graz.
+Among some of his planned guest engagements are Turco in Italia and Macbeth at Oper Zürich, Nino Rota’s Il cappello di Paglia di Firenze at the Oper Graz, Anna Bolena at the Deutsche Oper Berlin and il Barbiere di Siviglia at the Semperoper Dresden.